plomino/PlominoDoc/docs/features.rst

 development server to a production server, or if you want to release a modification or a correction on an application already in production.

-To import design elements, go to the database **Design** tab, and in the **Import/Export Design** section, fill in the following parameters:
+To import design elements, go to the database :guilabel:`Design` tab, and in the :guilabel:`Import/Export Design` section, fill in the following
+parameters:

 - the URL of the Plomino database which contains the elements you want to import in the current database;